mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-falsy.md

 modified: 2024-09-28T12:51:59-06:00
 ---

-Alright, let’s talk **toBeFalsy()**.
+Let’s talk **toBeFalsy()**.
 This one’s like that friend who’s skeptical of everything—they’re not easily convinced.
 When you use `toBeFalsy()`, you're basically saying, “I want this thing to be one of the JavaScript values that’s considered falsey.”

 Now, what does that mean?
 In JavaScript, “falsy” values include: